-- As Infect is a static ability, it works no matter zone the source is in.
+- This is a static ability, and works no matter zone the source is in.

 - It also works with non-combat damage.